-- I. To qualify for a high school diploma, a student shall demonstrate competency in the statewide standards for Mathematics, Reading, and Writing using state developed tests.
-Students starting in 10th grade will be required to pass the State's Writing Test with a score of "3" or higher level.
-Students will also be required to complete 25 credits. - II.
-The District Assessment Coordinator and Counselor will administer the tests on prescribed dates and times.
-All current 9th graders will take the State Writing test, 10th graders will take the State Reading test and 11th graders will take the State Mathematics tests during the window dates prescribed by the State.
-The MCA II Tests will be administered once a year for students in grades 9-12 for the 2011-12 school year, with the opportunity for once a month for those students that did not pass the State tests the first time.
-Additionally, summer testing will be available each year for those students who have not passed a State requirement test. - III.
+- I. The District Assessment Coordinator and Counselor will administer the tests on prescribed dates and times.
+All current 3-8th graders will take the State ELA test, 10th graders will take the State ELA test and 11th graders will take the State Mathematics tests during the window dates prescribed by the State.
+3-8th graders will take the State Mathematics test.
+5th, 8th, and 10th grade students will take the state Science test. - III.
 The Clearbrook-Gonvick Public School prepares students for the basic requirement tests through a sequentially developed outcome driven curriculum in Kindergarten through Twelfth grade.
-The curriculum is reviewed regularly to assure that student progress is maintained in each basic standard area
+The curriculum is reviewed regularly to assure that student progress is maintained in each basic standard area.